apache/mxnet/docs/tutorials/python/mnist.md

 ## Predict

-After training is done, we can predict on new data.
-The following codes compute the predict probaility scores for every images, namely *prob[i][j]* is the probability that the *i*-th image contains the *j*-th object in the label set.
+After training is done, we can predict on test data.
+The following code computes the prediction probaility scores for each test image, namely *prob[i][j]* is the probability that the *i*-th image contains the *j*-th object in the label set.

 ```python